jaderigby/bacon/README.md

 triggerWord -profile
 ```

-Profile files are used to set or override your utility's settings.
+Profile files are used to set or override your utility's settings file.

 ### Use The Source! ###